stuartcusackie/statamic-seo/README.md

 ## TODO

-- 404 error pages are causing exceptions.
+- 404 error pages are causing Glide exceptions.
 For the moment the best strategy is to use a condition in your layout:

 Template inheritance example
 ```